Crizomb/ChatGPT-python-bash-interface/README.md

 # ChatGPT-python-bash-interface
 You don't need an API key, this simple project use selenium to communicate beetwen chatgpt website and your pc. install all libs in requierements.txt.
-This code work on window11.
-On linux only "exec_term_code" (which is the script that run terminal commands) doesn't work well.
+This code work well on window11 and on Ubuntu.

 run main.py, connect to chatgpt and then wait 60s the code to stop. then change back the code and run again.